Quantum computing from a mathematical perspective: a description of the quantum circuit model: Grover's Search Algorithm

-Thus, we have completed the first iteration of $\boldsymbol{G}$, and if we are to measure our quantum state now, we have a probability of obtaining the index 7, and a probability of obtaining any other index.
+of obtaining any other index.
 As can be seen, the probability of finding the searched element is greater than of finding any other element, but is still not big enough, which tells us that at least another round of the algorithm is needed. \\

-We repeat again the application of $\boldsymbol{G}$.
+We repeat again the application of $\boldsymbol{G}_4$.
 First, we apply $\boldsymbol{O}_f$ and end up with the following quantum state, defined again as a combination of $\ket{\gamma}_4$ and $\ket{7}_4$.

 And then we apply $\boldsymbol{\varGamma}_4$: